rebelsky/sams-assorted-musings-reflections/inbox-zero-05.md

 [4] However, I'm told that it's absolutely fine that Proofpoint looks at our email and even stores some of it on their servers.
 That makes no sense to me.

+[5] The legendary ErynO, I believe.

+[6] The three books I got rid of: Volume 2 of _The Walking Dead_, which I'm not sure how I ended up with, and which I'll never read; _Fables Book 1: Legends in Exile_, which seems to be a spare copy and can go to the CS commons [7]; and _Sources of Early Christian Thought: The Trinitarian Controversy_, which I'll offer to Middle Son [8].

+[7] That reminds me, I also picked up a copy of _Reading Code: The Open Source Perspective_ for the CS library.

+[8] I'm not sure that passing books on to my kids counts as getting rid of them, but it's a start [9,10].

+[9] Early in my married life, my brother-in-law and I would trade boxes of books back and forth so that we could each tell people that we were getting rid of books.

+[10] I might end up passing _Thinking Fast and Slow_ on to eldest.
+It seems like his type of book.

+---

+*Version xxx.*